turingschool/front-end-curriculum/projects/Fitlit-part-two.md

 * Work with a local server and make network requests to API endpoints to retrieve and manipulate data.
 * Refactor your code to DRY up repetitive logic
 * Ensure your app follows best practices for accessibility
-* Leverage Sass to DRY up your CSS
 * Practice talking about your code and high level technical concepts
 * Implement feedback to improve product and process.